rarezhang/data_structures_and_algorithms_in_python/README.md

 - sorted fun; produces a new list containing the elements of an arbitrary collection in sorted order

 ### Python special attribute: __slots__
-- allows you to explicityly state in your code which attributes you expect your object instance to have, with the expected results:
+- allows you to explicitly state in your code which attributes you expect your object instance to have, with the expected results:
     * __faster__ attribute access
     * potential __space savings__ in memory
 - read more: http://stackoverflow.com/questions/472000/usage-of-slots